 - 1 teaspoon baking soda

-In a large bowl mix together applesauce, sugar, cinnamon, nutmeg, and salt until smooth.
+In a large bowl mix together the applesauce and honey/maple syrup.

-Add the dry ingredients to the wet ingredients and mix well until fully incorporated.
+Add the flour and gently mix until fully incorporated.
+Do not overmix!

-Scoop the batter into the muffin pan filling the cups to the top.
+Scoop the batter into the muffin pan dividing it evenly among the cups.

-Bake for 15 – 16 minutes until toothpick inserted comes out clean or mostly clean.
+Bake for 18 – 19 minutes until toothpick inserted in the center comes out clean or mostly clean.

 © Beat Bake Eat.
 All images & content are copyright protected.
 Unauthorized use and/or duplication of this material without written consent from this site’s author and/or owner is strictly prohibited.